koookie2/koookie2.github.io/index.md

 # Hobbies and Activities

 ### Cybersages an FTC team
+I'm the lead programmer for this wonderful FTC team.
+We have fun and have participated in the last three years in FTC competitions around Virginia.

 ### Varsity Crew
+I am part of the varsity crew team in my high school Broadrun.
+I row at the third position and have been a state finalist in 2024.

 ### Cyber Patriots competition
+TBD

 ### Computer Science Competititons
+TBD